AtefeMsb/LeetCode/AlgorithmNotes.md

 ### 1. Find Cycle In A Directed Graph:
-    1. use a states int array that cell means:
+    - use a states int array that cell means:
         - 0 means UNVISITED
         - 1 means VISITING
         - 2 means VISITED
-    2.start from each of vertices and if its is not visited (!= 2), run isCyclicUtil function for it.
+    - start from each of vertices and if its is not visited (!= 2), run isCyclicUtil function for it.

     // FINDING OUT IF GRAPH HAS CYCLE private boolean isCyclic(Map<Integer, List<Integer>> adjacencyList, int numCourses) {
-        // state of each course vertices
-        // 0 means UNVISITED
-        // 1 means VISITING
-        // 2 means VISITED
         int[] states = new int[numCourses];

         for (int i = 0; i < numCourses; i++) {